radius-project/design-notes/architecture/2024-08-applications-rp-component-threat-model.md

 3. Any container launched by Radius is subject to Kubernetes as the platform.
 Users should configure their Kubernetes cluster to ensure that pods are created only from images hosted on trusted URLs or registries.

-4. Users should configure RBAC of Radius such that blast radius of any security incidents involving Radius.
+4. Users should configure RBAC of Radius with principle of least privilege so that blast radius of any security incidents involving Radius is minimized.

 **Status**